plochoidysis-ojwege/eNSP-labs/README.md

 - **Table of Contents**: Click a lab in the list above to jump right to that section.
 - **Objectives**: Each lab begins with brief objectives.
 - **Topology Diagrams**: Get a visual overview of the network setup for each exercise.
+- **Generated Audio overviews** Just below the topology diagrams of each lab,click on the MP4 audio overview for each lab.
+- **Key Commands**: Just below the generated audio overview, click on each lab key commands,they are on collapsible sections
 - **Configuration Steps**: If you choose to,follow the commands and add screenshots that show how each lab is set up.
 - **Verification**: Confirm if the lab works, through ping , tracert and by confirming in the routing tables.
 - **Personal Notes**: I've added my own notes and observations as I progressed.
 - **Resources**: I have included links to documentation and guides in the Resources section at the end.

 ---